Introduction

 Using %SET

-Capture command output into a variable:
+Capture the entire command output into a variable:

 $ printf "value\n"